Alberta Social Credit Party: Manning era

-As a result of an oil boom in the late 1940s, Alberta received high amounts of oil royalties during much of Manning's term as premier, enabling large amounts of spending on education and healthcare.
-Under Manning's leadership, the party largely abandoned social credit monetary theories, though it did issue prosperity certificates from oil royalties in 1957 and 1958.
-Manning moved to purge anti-Semites from the party.
-While anti-Semitism had been part of the party's Christian populist rhetoric for years, it had become far less fashionable after World War II.
-Several socially conservative laws remained in place for years, such as the ban on airlines serving alcohol over provincial airspace.
+As a result of an oil boom in the late 1940s, Alberta received large amounts of oil royalties during much of Manning's term as premier, enabling large amounts of spending on education and healthcare.
+Under Manning's leadership, the government largely abandoned social credit monetary theories, though it did pass the Oil & Gas Royalties Dividend Act and issue payments to Alberta residents from oil royalties in 1957 and 1958.

+Manning also moved to purge antisemites from the party.
+While antisemitism had been part of the party's Christian populist rhetoric for years, it was far less fashionable after World War II due to awareness of the Holocaust.

-Due in part to what was seen as its good government of the province, Manning led Social Credit to an incredible seven consecutive election victories.
-He governed with very large majorities for virtually his entire tenure, winning well over 50 percent of the popular vote and rarely facing more than ten opposition MLAs.
+Manning led Social Credit to seven consecutive election victories.
+He governed with very large majorities in the legislature for virtually his entire tenure.
+His party repeatedly won well over 50 percent of the popular vote and rarely faced more than ten opposition MLAs.
+This SC domination in the legislature was strengthened when Manning cancelled Alberta's use of proportional representation in the cities of Edmonton and Calgary in 1956 where many of the opposition MLAs were being elected.
 For most of the next two decades, Alberta was virtually a one-party state.

 He wielded considerable influence over the party's federal counterparts as well.
-For example, he let it be known that his province would never accept francophone Catholic Real Caouette, leader of the party's Quebec wing, as the party's leader—even though Caouette headed the party's third-strongest faction (behind the Alberta and British Columbia Socreds).
+For example, he let it be known that his party would not accept francophone Catholic Real Caouette, leader of the party's Quebec wing, as the party's leader—even though Caouette headed the party's third-strongest faction (behind the Alberta and British Columbia Socreds).
 This led to rumours that Caouette had defeated Robert N. Thompson for the federal party's leadership in 1961, only to have his win vetoed by Manning and the Alberta Socreds.

 Anti-communism

-In 1946, Manning's government began a red scare, censoring "communist propaganda films" in the hopes of "eliminating communist thought from Alberta-shown movies".
+In 1946, Manning's government began a Red Scare, censoring "communist propaganda films" in the hopes of "eliminating communist thought from Alberta-shown movies".
 Alberta's government quickly began banning films, including films produced by the British government which supported the United Nations, as well as Hollywood films such as The Wild One and Blackboard Jungle.
 The government's attempts at film censorship continued through the 1960s.
 Censoring films sympathetic to international cooperation due to allegations of communism, greatly weakening workers' protections, and seeking to create a welcoming environment for oil investors.